jnxyatmjx/LeetCode/Algorithm.md

 > 	quick_sort1(a, j+1, rgt);
 > }
 >
-> //algorithm will cost 2 powers of N, when vector a is increase or decrease
+> //algorithm will cost 2 powers of N, when vector is increase or decrease
 > template <typename T>
 > void quick_sort2(T *a, int lft, int rgt)
 > {